 Swaad Se Samjhauta Nahi

-With script lines such as "mazedar swaad unhi ko milta hai jinka kaam bolta hai," the TVC is run through 360-degree communication through print and digital media and social media campaign on Facebook, Instagram, Twitter and LinkedIn.
-Radha khana pakaati hai aur raam sabzi laata hai - we all had read such statements in our school textbooks and that’s what most of us have seen around us too.
-We created such hard hitting and thought provoking social media posts - that put the user at a spot to think why and how did this become so acceptable and why this needs to change.
+With script lines such as "mazedar swaad unhi ko milta hai jinka kaam bolta hai," the TVC was run through the digital media as well and engaging social media campaigns were executed on Facebook, Instagram, Twitter, and LinkedIn.
+We created such hard hitting and thought-provoking social media posts - that put the user at a spot to think why and how did this become so acceptable and why this needs to change.
 The same thought expanded through a narrative ran on radio channels to promote the idea behind this latest TVC.